 Level 2 Data: Parent Reference Data Format

-The Legal Entity Identifier (LEI) data pool includes the ‘Level 2’ data to answer the question of ‘who owns whom’.
+The Legal Entity Identifier (LEI) data pool includes ‘Level 2’ data that answer the question of ‘who owns whom’.
 Specifically, legal entities that have or acquire an LEI report their ‘direct accounting consolidating parent’ as well as their ‘ultimate accounting consolidating parent’.

 Distinct procedures apply regarding direct and ultimate parents with and without an LEI.